 For most people, the ideal head shape for going bald is oval.
-Traditionally, a lot of attention has been given to achieving an oval shape by stylists and hairdressers.
+Traditionally, stylists and hairdressers have given a lot of attention to achieving an oval shape.
 Hairstyles are often designed with the almighty oval shape in mind.

 A key issue with going bald is that you no longer have hair on the scalp to alter the head shape.
 Hair can’t be used to lengthen the face or add width to the forehead.

-Ultimately, what you’re left with is your natural head shape on full display.
-This can leave men feeling quite exposed and is why the question of whether they have the “right” or “ideal” head shape for going bald is often on their mind.
+Ultimately, you’re left with your natural head shape on full display.
+This can leave men feeling quite exposed and is why the question of whether they have the “right” or “ideal” head shape for going bald is often on their minds.